-- Janggu provides special Genomics datasets that allow you to access raw data in FASTA, BAM, BIGWIG, BED and GFF file format. - 2.
+- 1. Janggu provides special Genomics datasets that allow you to access raw data in FASTA, BAM, BIGWIG, BED and GFF file format. - 2.
 Various normalization procedures are supported for dealing with of the genomics dataset, including 'TPM', 'zscore' or custom normalizers. - 3.
-The dataset are directly consumable with neural networks implemented in keras. - 4.
-Numpy format output of a keras model can be converted to represent genomic coverage tracks, which allows exporting the predictions as BIGWIG files and visualization of genome browser-like plots. - 5.
-Genomic datasets can be stored in various ways, including as numpy array, sparse dataset or in hdf5 format. - 6.
-Caching of Genomic datasets avoids time consuming preprocessing steps and facilitates fast reloading. - 7.
-Janggu provides a wrapper for keras models with built-in logging functionality and automatized result evaluation. - 8.
-Janggu provides a special keras layer for scanning both DNA strands for motif occurrences.
+Biological features can be represented in terms of higher-order sequence features, e.g. di-nucleotide based features. - 4.
+The dataset objects are directly consumable with neural networks for example implemented using keras or using scikit-learn (see src/examples in this repository). - 5.
+Numpy format output of a keras model can be converted to represent genomic coverage tracks, which allows exporting the predictions as BIGWIG files and visualization of genome browser-like plots. - 6.
+Genomic datasets can be stored in various ways, including as numpy array, sparse dataset or in hdf5 format. - 7.
+Caching of Genomic datasets avoids time consuming preprocessing steps and facilitates fast reloading. - 8.
+Janggu provides a wrapper for keras models with built-in logging functionality and automatized result evaluation. - 9.
+Janggu supports input feature importance attribution using the integrated gradients method and variant effect prediction assessment.

+10. Janggu provides a utilities such as keras layer for scanning both DNA strands for motif occurrences.